sugaroidbot/sugaroid/docs/mdbook/src/interfaces/interfaces-django.md

 Web Interface, built on Django, a popular production level web interface for Python. (https://djangorproject.org).
 Dynamic Web page interfaces were used to create an user friendly web page accessible to all users on a sponsored Azure server.
 Thanks to Microsoft for sponsoring a Azure server, you can now use Sugaroid on https://sugaroid.azurewebsites.net .
 You might face latency between messages, but it is only because, the Azure server is hosted on limited RAM (1024 MB).
 And Django uses more RAM than Flask.

-However, it makes Sugaroid Accessible on the world wide web. :smile:
+However, it makes Sugaroid Accessible on the world wide web. 😊

 > **Django** (was) being used in creating Sugaroid web interface, which is however now being replaced by a Flask API backend, temporarily powered by a **Heroku** Server again.
 This was due to the excessive memory consumed by the Django Server.
 Django server was too ambitious for a relatively heavy memory using bot like Sugaroid, so Django was peacefully removed.